shiruken/only-flairs/README.md

 ![Screenshot of Mod Log Entry](https://github.com/user-attachments/assets/d36adb08-9fde-4be3-9cd0-672a045c7c88)

-* No removal reason will be applied if the corresponding setting is set to 'None'
+* No removal reason will be applied if the 'Removal Reason' setting is set to 'None'

 ### Sticky Comment